NOTICE

 6. CONTENTS OF THE PACKAGE AND OTHER INFORMATION

-· Other ingredients are: Peruvian Balsam, Pectin, Purified Water, Wool Fat (Lanolin), Glyceryl Dibehenate, Medium-Chain Triglycerides (Labrafac CC).
+· Other ingredients are: Peruvian Balsam, Pectin, Purified Water, Wool Fat (Lanolin), Glycerol Dibehenate, Medium Chain Triglycerides (Labrafac CC).

-What HEC, Ointment for Cutaneous and Nasal Application is and contents of the outer packaging
+What is HEC, ointment for cutaneous and nasal application and contents of the outer packaging?

-This medicine is presented as an ointment for cutaneous and nasal application, in a 25 g tube.
+This medicine comes in the form of an ointment for cutaneous and nasal application, 25g tube.

 416, RUE SAMUEL MORSE - CS99535